ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Identify the cells, what is input and what is output, and what is markdown.
 Discuss the types of output.
 - Examine the code.
 Different colours are used.
 Have you seen that before?
 Why do you think different colours are used?

+Note:

-<p style="font-size:0.em; color:gray">If you have seen or used the command line before, can you think of any reasons why Notebooks might be easier to use?
+If you have seen or used the command line before, can you think of any reasons why Notebooks might be easier to use?
 Discuss your ideas and experiences with the group.
-If you haven't used the command line before, have a think about why notebooks could be less daunting for beginners.</p>
+If you haven't used the command line before, have a think about why notebooks could be less daunting for beginners.

 ---